noyoshi/TigerHacks/README.md

 _factHash:_ - Hashed representation of what the fact concerns (Subjects x Sentiment)

-_confidenceScore_ - Numeric representation of how often this fact has been presented/verified
+_confidenceScore:_ - Numeric representation of how often this fact has been presented/verified